tomcircuit/hd6309sbc/readme.md

 > UPDATE: The Epson RTC is nearly unobtainable now, so I've made a small PCB to hold an I2C RTC that plugs into the Epson RTC socket.
 The CPLD has been changed, accordingly, to add a bitbanged I2C port.

+## HD6309 SBCV1  Firmware

 It seems to be an axiom that every SBC has a ROM resident monitor.
 Over the years, I've used a number of different monitors on this SBC.
 For my own use I've ported the (excellent) Dave Dunfield MON09 to this SBC but, sadly, this is not open source and cannot be redistributed.
 What I include in this repository is a ported version of "WOZMON", the Apple 1 monitor.
 It's enough to examine and modify memory, and load Intel hex and Motorola S-record files.

 Assembly language is fun and all, but having a ROM-resident BASIC interpreter is even better.
 Grant Searle to the rescue, who has dissected and commented 6809 MICROSOFT BASIC, which I easily adapted to this SBC.

+The SBC has a

 Future software goals would be to port some sort of operating system, such as NitrOS-9 operating system (level I).
 Here I am completely a noob; I've never used OS-9 at all, but it seems like a nice OS.
 I think that more memory would really be required to support this.

 The most up-to-date information on the SBC can be found on the Hackaday project page: https://hackaday.io/project/345-hd6309-singleboard-computer